frederick-vs-ja/Quuxplusone-blog/_posts/2022-11-18-polycube-snakes.md

 and then winnow out the ones that aren't in canonical form, and then further winnow out the ones that aren't snakes (for example, `SSRURU`'s second cube has three neighbors).
 This produces a list of directed snakes and/or ouroboroi.
 For non-ouroboroi, we must then compare the snake to its own reversal to avoid double-counting it.
-For ouroboroi, which have no designated head or tail at all, the task of deduplicating is more tedious.
+De-duplicating ouroboroi, which have no designated head or tail at all, is more tedious.

-To generate the initial stock of letter-strings with an odometer algorithm, I used a C++20 coroutine — a function returning a `generator<string_view>` onto a `string` stored in the coroutine frame.
-This was one of my first forays into coroutines, and I found it quite painless for this use-case; although I admit that I could have used `static` local variables almost as easily.
+To generate the initial stock of `strings_of_length(n)`, I initially used a C++20 coroutine — a function returning a `generator<string_view>` onto a `string` stored in the coroutine frame.
+This was one of my first forays into coroutines, and I found it quite painless for this use-case.
 The code for `generator` is given in
 ["Announcing `Quuxplusone/coro`"](/blog/2019/07/03/announcing-coro-examples/) (2019-07-03).
+The caveat here is that it would have been just as easy in this case _not_ to use coroutines;
+and when I factored out `odometer(s)` into its own function and got rid of the then-trivial coroutine wrapper, things got 1% faster.

 This was also the first time I've used C++20 `std::span<T>`, and again it seemed like the right tool for the job; although I also have a nagging feeling that my